Defense of Sihang Warehouse: Evening attacks

 At around 3 p.m., two Japanese pinnaces carrying some 30 marines attempted to flank the warehouse from the river, but were stopped by a makeshift boom fashioned out of Chinese junks at the Zhejiang (North Chekiang) Road Bridge.
 The Japanese claimed that they were heading up the creek to assist the Shanghai Fire Brigade, but were suspected by the British to attack on the Sihang Warehouse.
 British troops in the Settlement refused to move the boom due to the violation of the British Settlement sector, and escorted the Japanese sailors back at 4:30 p.m.

 American marines confront a Japanese patrol in Shanghai, 1937.
 The International Settlement was considered a neutral zone on the Shanghai battlefield.

-The fighting lasted until dark, with Japanese attacks now supported by armoured fighting vehicles and artillery fire against the fortified Chinese positions, but to no progress and with heavy casualties.

 In the evening, according to Yang Ruifu, the Japanese launched a night attack using an excavator, and tried to dig a tunnel towards the warehouse in conjunction with tank assaults.
 During this day's battle, Chinese citizens across the river helped the soldiers by writing on large posters, warning of the Japanese army's movements.

-Like the previous days, the Japanese claimed that they had lost no men in the attacks.